DOC emergency hotline

 Pests and weeds

 DOC has a lead role in Weedbusters, a public awareness and education programme about invasive weeds.
-Visit the Weedbusters website to find an A-Z list of invasive weeds and lots of other information to help combat the spread of weeds.
+Visit the Weedbusters website to find an A-Z list of invasive weeds and other information to help combat the spread of weeds.

 For a list of weed species that cannot be sold, propagated or distributed in New Zealand check out the National Pest Plant Accord.